Thomas de Brus

 Sir Thomas de Brus (c.
-1284, Carrick, Ayrshire – 17 February 1307) was a son of Robert de Brus, 6th Lord of Annandale and Margaret, Countess Of Carrick and thus a younger brother of King Robert I of Scotland.
-He supported his brother in the struggle against the English conquest, ultimately being captured by the MacDoualls at Loch Ryan, Galloway, Scotland and later executed by the English.
+1284, Carrick, Ayrshire – 17 February 1307) was a son of Robert de Brus, 6th Lord of Annandale and Margaret, Countess of Carrick and thus a younger brother of King Robert I of Scotland.
+He supported his brother in the Wars of Scottish Independence, ultimately being captured in the Battle of Loch Ryan and later executed.

 Thomas was married to Helen Erskine.